 Automated metadata classification, data profiling, and data cataloging is native to the Acceldata platform and is augmented using AI and machine learning (ML).
 This automation improves productivity and reduces errors while providing users with a clear understanding of data structure, content, and relationships.
 Data owners and consumers can further enrich the assets in the catalog with tags, annotations, ratings, and custom metadata to add further insights and build trust.

-Acceldata uses data crawlers to automate metadata classification when a data source is first connected.
+Acceldata data observability platform uses data crawlers to automate metadata classification when a data source is first connected.
 Data teams can also schedule data crawling against data sources at regular intervals to monitor schema drift.
 Depending on the source type, Acceldata collects different types of metadata.

 Use of automated data profiling examines and analyzes data available in data sources.
 During data profiling, Acceldata gathers information about data types.
 It collects statistics, tags data with classification or glossary terms, and performs data quality checks.
 Acceldata can automatically tag sensitive data and provides role-based access controls (RBAC) to mask data as appropriate.

 Acceldata stores metadata and business glossary terms in an internal, unified data catalog.
 This helps centralize an organization’s available asset inventory regardless of whether assets are in the cloud or on-premises.
 The catalog is searchable, allowing teams to easily discover assets at their disposal.